 To guide the application process, and to understand the campus experiences of TCU staff and further professional learning for applicants, four webinars and workshops will be held to provide guidance, highlight best practices, offer resources, outline expectations, and address questions.
-TCU faculty and staff who are interested but are not ready to submit a project are encouraged to attend workshops and learn more about the program, then submit an application for a future cycle.
+TCU faculty and staff who are interested but are not ready to submit a project are encouraged to attend workshops and learn more about the program.